 If you’re having trouble meeting your rent or mortgage payments, these programs can help:

 - Low-Income Housing.
 The Section 8 program isn’t the only form of subsidized housing.
-HUD also provides aid to state agencies and private to landlords to offer reduced rental rates to low-income tenants.
+HUD also provides aid to state agencies and private landlords to offer reduced rental rates to low-income tenants.
 If your income is low enough, you can apply for public housing through your local PHA.
-To find a privately owned low-rent apartment in your area, use the low-rent apartment search on the HUD website.
+To search for a privately owned low-rent apartment in your area, click the “find rental assistance” link on the HUD website.

 - Rural Housing Aid.
 If you live in a rural area, you can seek help with rent or mortgage payments through the Rural Development Program run by the U.S. Department of Agriculture (USDA).
 One part of the program helps rural homeowners avoid foreclosure.
 Another part provides rental assistance for low-income renters.
 You can apply for these programs through your local USDA Service Center.
 Elsewhere on the USDA site, you can search for affordable rentals in rural areas.

 - Local Programs.
 In addition to these federal programs, there are many local programs that can help you meet your rent payments.
 Some are local government programs that provide housing subsidies.
 Others are nonprofit and charitable groups that offer emergency funds to meet your rent payments where you already live.
 You can find local rent assistance programs in your area through the 2-1-1 program or the Rent Assistance website.